Mowibox/chroma/content/en/tutorials/computer_science/adc_tutorial/index.md

 $$
 {{< /math >}}

-So you can multiply this sensitivity by your ADC value to get a voltage reading:
+Then you can multiply this sensitivity by your ADC value to get a voltage reading:

 * For 0 LSB: {{< math >}}$0\times sensitivity = 0 \space V${{< /math >}}
 * For 4095 LSB: {{< math >}}$4095\times sensitivity = 5 \space V${{< /math >}}